jarviscog/openGLProjects/README.md

 # openGLProjects

-Projects created using the OpenGL library
+Projects created using the OpenGL library during Computer Graphics 3388 at Western University.

+See each folder's README for details on each one

 <figure>
 <img src="Images/Triangle.jpg" alt="OpenGL Triangle" style="width:100%">